St Giles' Catholic Church, Cheadle: Origins

-The history of St. Giles' begins with the establishment of a Catholic mission in Cheadle by Fr.
-William Wareing, a future Bishop of Northampton.
-He was an assistant to Fr.
-Thomas Baddeley at Cresswell, and in the early 1820s he opened a small chapel in a private house in Charles Street, Cheadle.
-Among those attending Mass there was Charles, Earl of Shrewsbury, when he stayed at Alton Abbey without his chaplain.
-As Fr.
-Wareings' efforts bore fruit, the room became inadequate for the growing numbers, and Lord Shrewsbury asked him to look for larger premises.
-Eventually he obtained, on the Earl's behalf, a building about 60 ft in length which had been built as an armory for the local militia during the Napoleonic Wars, and the adjoining adjutant's house.
-This was converted into the new chapel, and the first resident priest was Fr.
-James Jeffries, appointed in 1827.
-In the same year the fifteenth Earl of Shrewsbury died and was succeeded by his nephew, John Talbot, as the sixteenth Earl.
-Earl John made Alton Abbey his principal residence and renamed it "Alton Towers".
+The history of St Giles' begins with the establishment of a Catholic mission in Cheadle by Father William Wareing, a future Bishop of Northampton.
+He was an assistant to Thomas Baddeley at Cresswell, and in the early 1820s he opened a small chapel in a private house in Charles Street, Cheadle.
+Among those attending Mass there was Charles Talbot, 15th Earl of Shrewsbury, when he stayed at Alton Abbey without his chaplain.
+As Wareing's efforts bore fruit, the room became inadequate for the growing numbers, and Lord Shrewsbury asked him to look for larger premises.
+Eventually he obtained, on the Earl's behalf, a building about 60 ft in length which had been built as an armoury for the local militia during the Napoleonic Wars, and the adjoining adjutant's house.
+This was converted into the new chapel, and the first resident priest was James Jeffries, appointed in 1827.
+In the same year the 15th Earl of Shrewsbury died and was succeeded by his nephew, John Talbot, as the 16th Earl.
+Earl John made Alton Abbey his principal residence and renamed it 'Alton Towers'.

 The Earl was zealous in promoting the Catholic cause following the 1829 Emancipation Act, and it was he who first brought Pugin to North Staffordshire in the autumn of 1837, initially as an architect and interior designer at the Towers.
 Convinced that Pugin was the greatest acquisition the Church had made for some time, the Earl soon resolved that he would make financial contributions only to churches designed by Pugin and built under his supervision.
 As the Earl's architect, Pugin paid frequent, and sometimes lengthy visits, to Alton Towers - a convenient base from which to supervise progress on his various buildings in the Midlands.

-St. Giles' was vastly different in concept and design from the mean-looking chapels - such as the converted armoury in Cheadle - in which Catholics were accustomed to worship under the Toleration Act; different too from the fashionable city chapels such as that in Warwick Street, Soho (Church of Our Lady of the Assumption and St Gregory) where the Talbot family worshipped when in London.
+St Giles' was vastly different in concept and design from the mean-looking chapels - such as the converted armoury in Cheadle - in which Catholics were accustomed to worship under the Toleration Act; different too from the fashionable city chapels such as that in Warwick Street, Soho (Church of Our Lady of the Assumption and St Gregory) where the Talbot family worshipped when in London.
 Both kinds were, according to Pugin, wholly unfit for their purpose.